simbricks/sigcomm22-artifact/README.md

 The two repositories should contain all of the software components, configurations, and scripts to run and reproduce the experiments in the paper.
 We also include most of the raw logs for the simulations used for graphs and results in the paper.

 Our results fall into two categories: behavior/performance of the simulated system, and measured simulation times.
 The former results should be (close to) exactly reproducible (see errata below).
 But simulation time results are significantly affected by the physical testbed used.
 Here we expect minor differences even with closely matching hardware to what we report in the paper.
-Absolute simulation times may differ significantly, however we expect general trends such as scalability and relative performance on the same hardware to be similar to what measured.
+Absolute simulation times may differ significantly, however we expect general trends such as scalability and relative performance on the same hardware to be similar to what we measured.

 More generally the SimBricks framework is also flexible to support new configurations of simulators we have not run in the paper.
 While documentation of the orchestration framework is still somewhat sparse, we hope that the broad range of examples in the experiments/pyexp directory can serve as a starting point while we work on extending documentation.